curl/curl/docs/CONTRIBUTE.md

 improve it, all new features and functions that are added need to be tested in the test suite.
 Every feature that is added should get at least one valid test case that verifies that it works as documented.
-If every submitter also posts a few test cases, it will not end up as a heavy burden on a single person!
+If every submitter also posts a few test cases, it will not end up as a heavy burden on a single person.

 If you do not have test cases or perhaps you have done something that is hard to write tests for, do explain exactly how you have otherwise tested and